The Irrigation System

-The first twinkling of idea for an irrigation system happened in 2002 when Ben was taking an irrigation class at Edmonds Community College as part of his degree programs there.
-The project was resurrected in 2008 when it became clear that the watering needs of the garden had gotten beyond what we could reasonable handle.
+The first twinkling of an idea for an irrigation system happened in 2002 when Ben was taking an irrigation class at Edmonds Community College as part of his degree programs there.
+The project was resurrected in 2007 when it became clear that the watering needs of the garden had grown beyond what we could reasonably handle.
 Dan was hand watering 4-6 hours a day, three days a week, and rotary sprinklers were going much of the rest of the time, all from one hose bib on the house.

-In the fall of 2012 we were the lucky recipients of a surprise grant from the Raynier foundation.
+In the fall of 2012, we were the lucky recipients of a surprise grant from the Raynier foundation.
 This grant has allowed us to hire Creative Bros Landscape.
 We have now doubled the irrigation in the garden, and now have most of the critical areas watered.
-All that remains are the steepest hillsides (about 40% of the irrigated area in the garden).
 We are absolutely thrilled by this and expect that our summer hand watering needs will drop by half because of the generosity of our friend and former neighbor Jim Ray.

 We have a very difficult site for irrigation.
 Some of the challenges include:

 - Average city water pressure (65 psi), with a connection at the bottom of the garden

 - 45 vertical feet of rise from where the water enters the property